-Doctors Use 3D Printer To Replace 5-Year-Old's Kidney
+Doctors Use 3D Printer To Replace 5-Year-Old Girl's Kidney

 She says the hospital created the kidney model to help her precisely plan the surgery prior to the surgery.

-“Looking at this 3D model I was able to look at it and see how close it was exactly to her blood vessels to the urinary system and how much I would need to cut into those structures in order to safely remove this,” she said.
+“Looking at this 3D model, I was able to look at it and see how close it was exactly to her blood vessels to the urinary system and how much I would need to cut into those structures in order to safely remove this,” she said.

 Philadelphia Health Department Releases First Of Its Kind Report On Health Of City Neighborhoods